ernoult/updatesEPgradientsBPTT/README.md

 # EP-NEURIPS
-Updates of Equilibrium Prop Match Gradients of Backprop Through Time in an RNN with Static Input (Maxence Ernoumlt, Julie Grollier, Damien Querlioz, Yoshua Bengio, Benjamin Scellier)
+Updates of Equilibrium Prop Match Gradients of Backprop Through Time in an RNN with Static Input (Maxence Ernoult, Julie Grollier, Damien Querlioz, Yoshua Bengio, Benjamin Scellier)

 The following document provides details about the code provided, alongside the commands to be run to reproduce the results appearing in the draft.